Service

 Weedon Royal Ordnance Depot — 3D model cutaway showing interior volume and roof truss structure

-From the site model I developed office conversion proposals for Building 17 — one of the larger storehouses.
-The proposal retains the full internal volume and exposed structural frame, introduces a mezzanine level within the roof space, and adds an external fire escape stair to the gable end.
-The brick was textured to match the existing building and the model was lit to simulate natural daylight conditions through the existing window openings.
+From the site model I developed office conversion proposals for Building 17.
+The proposal retains the full internal volume, introduces a mezzanine level, and adds an external fire escape stair to the gable end.

-Weedon Royal Ordnance Depot — Building 17 office conversion, interior showing whitewashed brick, timber roof trusses and arched windows with sunlight
+Weedon Royal Ordnance Depot — Building 17 office conversion interior with whitewashed brick and timber roof trusses

-Weedon Royal Ordnance Depot — Building 17 office conversion, furnished workspace with timber desks, glass partitions and original concertina gate
+Weedon Royal Ordnance Depot — Building 17 office conversion with timber desks, glass partitions and concertina gate

 The interior visualisation shows the potential — whitewashed brick walls, exposed timber roof trusses, arched windows throwing light across timber floorboards.
 This is what a developer needs to see before they buy.
-Not an architect's drawing — a space they can walk into, understand, and sell.
+Not just a flat technical drawing — a space they can walk into, understand, and sell.

 Listing